 First-time visitors should make sure to take a trip to the Torajan communities of Tan Toraja in the South.
 Here are the famous Toraja Tombs; man made caves cut into sheer cliff faces, with eerie effigies on suspended balconies staring out across the jungle.
 This is a great place to visit but can get busy during funeral high season in July and August.

-For more information on current news and affairs in Sulawesi visit the North Sulawesi Information Pages.
+For more information on current news and affairs in Sulawesi visit the North Sulawesi Information Pages and the NSTPB website.

 Dining Out, Shopping & Nightlife